milen-patel/RaspberryPi-OS/README.md

 7. Enable Raspberry Pi Hardware Timer and Configure for interrupts
 8. Wrangle open RAM Space into 4kb Pages, create functions for reserving/freeing pages
 9. Ability to create kernel threads
+10. Implement a memory manager for the kernel (kmalloc/kree)

 # Running Tasks
 * Figure out why uart_recv and uart_send can't have their while loops optimized